microsoft/studentambassadors/Bug-Bash/C# Beginner Training/1_LP_AZ_get-started-with-c-sharp/M01-write-your-first-c-sharp-code/includes/2a-prepare-try-dotnet-environment.md

 Microsoft has implemented **Try .NET** in the MS Learn environment to make it easier for anyone to learn how to code.
 Unfortunately, we didn't have time to integrate **Try .NET** with the content for this review process.

-Instead, we are asking you use **Try .NET** in one window while you review the training content using a second window.
+Instead, we ask you to use **Try .NET** in one window while you review the training content using a second window.
 We realize that this is not ideal, sorry.
 Once we publish the training to the MS Learn platform, the **Try .NET** tool will open in the same window as the learning content.

 ## Prepare your environment